 - Although resources in this environment are lacking, there is indeed access to most categories of advanced wound care products (foams, alginates, etc.).
 This is consistent with what I have seen across most emerging markets, especially in APAC.

 - Not only based on the interview, but from the entire day I spent with the MediAsia team at their clinic, they do an excellent job of addressing holistic factors in patient care: Diabetes management, cardio-pulmonary status, kidney function, offloading, nutrition, and even the psychosocial status of the patient.
 They give more attention to these critical healing factors than literally 95%+ of wound care facilities that I have visited–and that includes countless facilities across North America, EMEA, LATAM, and APAC.

 - True, there are certain technologies and specialists their patients cannot easily access compared to markets with more developed healthcare infrastructure: vascular imaging/interventions, HBOT, and others can be problematic–especially for financially challenged patients such as those discussed above.

 - However, many of these are precisely the scenarios and opportunities that innovations such as hemoglobin oxygenizers, disposable NPWT, mobile assessment and analytics platforms, and many more are able to address, resulting in potentially fast adoption in such regions, where leapfrogging entire generations of technology is already the norm.

 Become a keener wound care executive.

-Are you currently considering investing, launching, or expanding wound care business in the emerging markets?
+Are you currently considering investing in, launching, or expanding a wound care business in the emerging markets?
 Get in touch to discuss how we might empower you to reach your goals.